 Greetings, I'm Todd

-I'm a designer, creative director, photographer, husband and father with two kids living in midtown Atlanta, Georgia.
+I'm a design director, photographer, founder, husband and father with two kids living in midtown Atlanta, Georgia.

 About this site

-This site also helps me think more critically about what I choose to capture and why.
-To help me view my photography from an objective editorial perspective, learn what works and what doesn't, and use those insights to help improve my output the next time around.
+In creating this site, my intent is to think more critically about what I choose to capture and why when I'm on the road; to view my photography through an editorial lens, learn what works and what doesn't, and use those insights to improve my output the next time around.